Skip to main content

 • humor

 The humor in Samorost 2 is characterized by its quirky, absurd, and surreal elements, often drawing comparisons to the whimsical styles of Shel Silverstein and Dr. Seuss.
-While many players appreciate the charming visuals and clever puzzle solutions, some find the inclusion of juvenile toilet humor less appealing.
-Overall, the game delivers a mix of funny moments and whimsical charm, making it a delightful experience for fans of absurd humor.
+While many players appreciate the charming art and clever puzzle solutions infused with a subtle sense of humor, some critiques highlight a reliance on juvenile toilet humor that may not resonate with everyone.
+Overall, the game is celebrated for its funny moments and imaginative storytelling, making it a delightful experience for fans of quirky indie games.

 • “Samorost 2, originally released in 2005 and remastered in 2020, is a short point-and-click adventure with absurd art, quirky humor, and a surreal alien world.”